-Are you a community campaigner or club or society leader?
+Are you a community campaigner, or do you run a local society or club?
 Then register now to take part in Road Safety Week!

 Road safety is a community issue.
-Dangers such as fast drivers and lack of safe crossing places for pedestrians blight communities across the UK.
-Road Safety Week is the ideal opportunity for you to get local people together to 'tune in to road safety' and put an end to road deaths and injuries in your region by running your own Road Safety Week activities, campaigns or events.
+Dangers such as fast drivers and lack of safe crossings blight communities across the UK.
+Road Safety Week is the ideal time for local people to get together and run awareness-raising activities, campaigns or events.

-Join hundreds of other community groups signing up to run a road safety campaign or fundraiser for Brake in Road Safety Week, and we'll stay in touch with you along the way, helping you to run a great activities.
-To get your e-action pack of tips, ideas and downloadable resources to use during the Week, register today!
+Join hundreds of community groups who have signed up to campaign or fundraise during the Week, and we'll stay in touch with you along the way, helping you run great activities.
+To get your Road Safety Week action pack of tips and downloadable resources, register today!

-If you can't run activities during the week but you want to help Brake, please support us by making a secure online donation or call us on 01484 559909 to donate by credit card.
+If you can't run activities but want to help, please support us with a secure online donation or call 01484 559909 to donate by credit card.

 We are currently developing some brand new resources, but below are just a few ideas to get you started.
 If you register using our online form, you'll receive a free online action pack with lots more advice, ideas and resources linked to this year's theme of the Brake Pledge.